Visionary Archetype Overview

 • Avoid early nitpicking of ideas

-Visionaries stay engaged in meetings that move fluidly from open exploration toward concrete action, giving their creativity a path to become results.
-They stay most focused when discussions open with exploration and close with clear next steps.
+Visionaries engage most fully in meetings that move from exploration toward defined action, giving creative thinking a route into execution.
+Focus strengthens when discussions open expansively and close with clear commitments.

 • Start with the vision and criteria